Introduction to the European Medicines Verification System (EMVS)

 This map intends to show the progress the NMVOs are making in this process and advising you on which NMVS is connected in which environment of the Hub.

-This table shows estimated Go-Live dates for each NMVO.
+This forecast shows estimated Go-Live dates for upcoming connected NMVOs.
 Please note that these dates shall be considered as estimates, they may therefore still vary.
-In the event you would like to have more information or take part of a national Pilot, please consult our NMVO contact details list below an contact the relevant NMVO directly.
+In the event you would like to have more information or take part of a national Pilot, please consult our NMVO contact details list below and contact the relevant NMVO directly.
 As an OBP, you will receive a formal announcement as soon as each NMVS is Live.

-On-boarding partners will be technically connected to the EU Hub and have to conclude the Participation Agreements (PA) with EMVO.
-In addition to signing the mandatory Participation Agreement (PA), On-boarding Partners / Marketing Authorisation Holders have to conclude a contract on national level and pay a monthly fee.
-The applicable fee model depends on each NMVO, please follow the link to consult the relevant applicable fee models.
-Please take direct contact with the relevant NMVOs in case you would like further details.
+In addition to signing the mandatory Participation Agreement (PA) with EMVO, On-boarding Partners / Marketing Authorisation Holders are requested to conclude a contract at national level and pay an annual fee.
+The applicable fee model depends on each NMVO.
+Therefore, please consult our updated NMVO's Fee Models Presentation and NMVO's Fee Models Table to identify the applicable fees.
+In case you would need further details, please take direct contact with the relevant NMVO(s).